Advanced installation

 SKE Operator.
 Locate the desired release of the SKE-Operator and apply its

-manifest with kubectl
+manifest with kubectl:

 kubectl apply -f http://s3.eu-west-2.amazonaws.com/syntasso-enterprise-releases/ske-operator/<VERSION>/ske-operator-distribution.yaml